 Delivering results for patients and service users

-We deliver major impact on both primary care practice and on health policy through our research and our teaching.
+We deliver major impact on clinical practice and health policy through our research and our teaching.
 We recognise that a very wide range of stakeholders influence the translation of our research into benefit for patients and have established strong, multi-dimensional links with stakeholders and decision-makers.

-- Fiona Walter’s work on skin cancer and the palliative care group’s work on breathlessness (led by Morag Farquhar) have both been taken up in training materials being widely disseminated by MacMillan Cancer Support;
+- The Palliative Care Group’s work on cancer-related fatigue (led by Anna Spathis) has been taken up in training materials being widely disseminated by Macmillan Cancer Support;

 - Our previous Professor of Health Services Research, Martin Roland, carried out research on measures of quality that underpinned the NHS Quality and Outcomes Framework and the development of national patient surveys with online patient experience data now available on all GP practices in the country.